kevkevinpal/attackathon/README.md

 ## Assessment

 Attacks will be assessed using the following measures:
-- Did the attacker successfully occupy the resources of the targeted node such that it could not process honest payments?
+- Did the attack achieve a *weak* or *strong* jamming attack, per the definition provided above.
 - What was the total cost of the attack, considering:
   - On-chain fees: for channel opens and closes, sending funds between nodes on-chain will node be included for simplicity's sake.